JosefBertolini/JosefBertolini/README.md

 # Welcome! 👋

 My name, as you can tell from my username, is Josef Bertolini.
-I am a UCI alum and a Software Engineer at Microsoft.
+I am a UCI alum and a Software Engineer.
 I also like to make games as a hobby.

 Check out more about me at [my website](https://josefbertolini.github.io "Personal Website")